zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 many challenges that draw in the collaborative efforts of all roles in the Machine Learning team, in particular Data Scientists and ML Engineers:

-* bridging between the experimentation paradigm and operational processes
+* bridging the gap between the flexibility of the experimentation phases and the rigors of deploying and operating models in production
 * ensuring that models meet production requirements and cost constraints
 * dealing with matters related to infrastructure
 * having to use a plethora of tools that not everyone in the ML team is equally